ClickHouse/ClickHouse/docs/en/engines/table-engines/special/executable.md

 The `Executable` and `ExecutablePool` table engines allow you to define a table whose rows are generated from a script that you define (by writing rows to **stdout**).
 The executable script is stored in the `users_scripts` directory and can read data from any source.

 - `Executable` tables: the script is run on every query
-- `ExecutablePool` tables: maintains a pool of persistent processes, and takes processes from the pool for reads.
+- `ExecutablePool` tables: maintains a pool of persistent processes, and takes processes from the pool for reads

 You can optionally include one or more input queries that stream their results to **stdin** for the script to read.